-Notes 1.
-Dissolve the dry miND ® spike-in in sterile nuclease-free water Step 1 Briefly centrifuge the tube containing the dried miND® spike-in to collect the oligo pellet at the bottom of the tube.
+Notes Step 1 KT-041-MIND-250: Briefly centrifuge the tube containing the dried miND® spike-in to collect the oligo pellet at the bottom of the tube.
+KT-041-MIND-48: Proceed directly with Step 2.
+Consider preparing single-use aliquots.
 Step 2 Add 250 μL of the nuclease-free water.
 Step 3 Briefly vortex or mix by pipetting 8-10 times up and down.
 Leave the tube on ice for 20 minutes.
 Step 4 Prepare aliquots that can be used for a single experiment.
 The volume of the aliquots can be determined based on the experimental plan (it is recommended to add 1 μL of the dissolved miND® spike-in to an RNA sample before the NGS library preparation).
 Step 5 Store the aliquots of the dissolved miND® spike-in at -80°C.

-2. Add the miND® spike-in to an RNA sample before the small RNA NGS library preparation.
+2. Add the miND[®] spike-in to an RNA sample before the small RNA NGS library preparation.